laravel/nova-docs/1.0/resources/fields.md

 #### Configuring Field Auto-Completion

 By default, the place field will auto-complete the associated address fields based on their field names.
-The `Place` field will automatically fill fields named `address_line_2`, `city`, `state`, `postal_code`, and `country`.
+The `Place` field will automatically fill fields named `address_line_2`, `city`, `state`, `postal_code`, `country`, `latitude` and `longitude`.
 However, you may customize the field names that should be auto-completed using the following methods:

 - `secondAddressLine($column)`
 - `city($column)`